Antares-Network/CSSC-Bot/README.md

 ```

 This will assign the roles `#1`, `#2` or `#3` to the user that selects the corresponding reaction.
-Their colors will be `0xfff`, `0xaaa` and `0x000`.
-If those roles do not exist on the server, they will be created.
-The last parameter is needs to be unique among all polls, it is used to assign a role to a user with a command.
+Their colors will be `0xaaa`, `0xccc` and `0xeee`.
+If those roles do not exist on the server, they will be created (when checking for an existing role, only the name is matched - color is used during role creation by the bot).
+The last parameter needs to be unique among all polls, it is used to assign a role to a user with a command.

 The base `ReactionPoll` class has one function `assign()` that can be overridden.
 It assigns the role that it represents to the argument **member** from the argument **server** (Guild).
-This can be overridden, the `CollegeYearPoll` overrides this to make sure that the member only has one college year.
+The `CollegeYearPoll` overrides this to make sure that the member only has one college year.

 **modules/utils.py** - this file is for utility functions.
 Currently, it has one, it is used to find the argument `roleName` in the argument `guild` (server).
 If it is not found, then a role named by the argument `roleName` of the argument `roleColor` color will be created in the argument `guild`.
 The new or retrieved role is returned.